 Planning your trip to Moscow, Russia and looking for things to do in the city?
 We’ve been traveling Moscow for three days and here is our list of top 10+ things we’ve done.
 We hope that you’ll find ideas for your itinerary as well.

 Moscow is the biggest city in Europe so visiting it is worth it, even if just out of curiosity.
 Once you get there, though, you will be captivated by its showcase of history, architecture and the clash of old and modern.
 The city is everything but mundane, and it will keep calling you back.

-From magnificent display of historical palaces, cathedrals, squares (which are huge in this city) and monuments, to modern shopping centers and sky scrapers, to the memories of the cold Soviet era.
-Everything is charming in its own way and it takes more than one day to see and enjoy what Moscow has to offer.
+From the magnificent display of historical palaces, cathedrals, squares (which are huge in this city) and monuments, to modern shopping centers and skyscrapers, to the memories of the cold Soviet era.
+Everything is charming in its way, and it takes more than one day to see and enjoy what Moscow has to offer.

 Have Lunch on the Arbat Street